johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 change detection cycle no matter where the change occurred.
 It's called over twenty times in this example before the user can do anything.

-Most of these initial checks are triggered by Angular's first rendering of *unrelated data elsewhere on the page*.
+Most of these initial checks are triggered by Bangular's first rendering of *unrelated data elsewhere on the page*.
 Mere mousing into another `<input>` triggers a call.
 Relatively few calls reveal actual changes to pertinent data.
 Clearly our implementation must be very lightweight or the user experience suffers.